alrawi/badthings-tools/dynamic_analysis/README.md

 ```

 As you can see, my current directory has a folder called bin, which contains the malware binary file.
-Next, we are going to run the newly imported docker container and mount the bin directory so that our full system analyzer runs the sample in a Linux environment.
+Next, I will run the newly imported docker container and mount the bin directory so that our full-system analyzer runs the sample in a Linux environment.

 ```bash
 $> docker run -it --rm -v $PWD/bin:/br2/bins --privileged arm-qemu:1.0-uclibc -i /br2/bins/4c962e8714a622d114a6b083e5eb9b2699bff4f4f04efd669020fb2d6f158e1e.bin -r abc.exe -t 35
 ```

 To understand the docker command, we will go through each flag and parameter to make this example illustrative.
-First, we invoke docker with the `run`command and pass `-it` flag, which tells docker to attach the output to the terminal output and allow interaction.
+First, we invoke Docker with the `run` command and pass `-it` flag, which tells Docker to attach the output to the terminal output and allow interaction.
 Next, we specify the `--rm` flag, which removes the container after it is done running.
 It does not remove the container's image, only the instance that ran the malware because we don't want them accumulating on the system.
-Next, we pass the `-v` flag, which tells docker to mount a "Volume" from the host machine to the docker container.
+Next, we pass the `-v` flag, which tells Docker to mount a "Volume" from the host machine to the docker container.
-In this case we mount our `bin` directory to the mount point `/br2/bins`.
+In this case, we mount our `bin` directory to the mount point `/br2/bins`.
-Next, we pass the flag `--priviledged`, which gives the docker container the right to use the `mount` command.
+Next, we pass the flag `--privileged`, which gives the docker container the right to use the `mount` command.
 The `mount` command is required to load the malware into the analysis environment using the Qemu file system.
-Finally, we specify the docker image we want to run, in this case it is `arm-qemu:1.0-uclibc`.
+Finally, we specify the docker image we want to run, in this case, it is `arm-qemu:1.0-uclibc`.
 The image is for the ARM arch. and it uses the `uClibc` for the Linux environment.

 After that, we specify the malware analysis parameters to the analyzer, which will run inside the QEMU emulator.
-The `-i` flag specifies the path for the malware sample to run, the `-r` flag renames the sample to `abc.exe` and the `-t` flag sets the analysis timeout (35 seconds, the default is 60 seconds).
+The `-i` flag specifies the path for the malware sample to run, the `-r` flag renames the sample to `abc.exe`, and the `-t` flag sets the analysis timeout (35 seconds, the default is 60 seconds).
-The following is the output from the full system emulation:
+The following is the output from the full-system emulation:
 ```bash
 2021-08-13 04:38:49 INFO: Full file path to analyze:
   /br2/bins/4c962e8714a622d114a6b083e5eb9b2699bff4f4f04efd669020fb2d6f158e1e.bin